Traffic Violations - General

 For misdemeanor infractions, the ticket will advise you of the date and time you must appear for arraignment.
 Failure to appear for arraignment on the date and time specified will result in a bench warrant being issued for your arrest.

-For PARKING TICKETS, you have 14 days to pay the ticket or contact the court to request a court date.
-Failure to act within 14 days will result in a default judgment being entered against you.
+For PARKING TICKETS, you have have 14 days from the date of the infraction (unless indicated otherwise on the citation) to pay or contact the court to request a court date.
+Failure to act will result in a default judgment being entered against you.
 If your ticket is defaulted, a $45 cost is assessed.

 Payment of Fines